awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationsmb.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Password`  <a name="cfn-datasync-locationsmb-password"></a>
-The password of the user who can mount the share, has the permissions to access files and folders in the SMB share\.
+The password of the user who can mount the share and has the permissions to access files and folders in the SMB share\.
 *Required*: Yes
 *Type*: String
 *Maximum*: `104`